karios-os/docs/docs/user-guide/index.rst

 - **Selecting IP:** If you choose to allow Dynamic IP assignment based on the Tag ID you entered, you can skip entering the Static IP address and Subnet Mask.
 (It will either automatically assign an IP within 15 seconds or asks you to enter Static IP While Entering Static IP addresses it is recommended to enter IP as per the tag ID, and the subnet (the recommended formats are entered in the place holders).

 .. tip::
    - **Subnet:** A logical subdivision of an IP network that groups devices within a specific IP address range using subnet masks (e.g., 192.168.1.0/24).
-Subnets organize network traffic and improve security by creating logical network boundaries.
+Subnets organize network traffic by creating logical network boundaries.
    - **Dynamic IP:** An IP address automatically assigned to a device by a DHCP server from a predefined pool of available addresses.
 The address can change when the device reconnects or when the lease expires.
    - **Static IP:** A permanently assigned IP address that remains constant and is manually configured on a device.
 Static IPs provide consistent network identity and are essential for servers and network infrastructure that need predictable addressing.